groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-04-01-set-flip-mode-when-converting-to-a-image-format/index.md

 url: /2019/04/01/set-flip-mode-when-converting-to-a-image-format/
 author: 'Atir Tahir'
 summary: ''
-tags: []
+tags: ['GroupDocs.Conversion for .NET']
-categories: ['GroupDocs.Conversion for .NET', 'GroupDocs.Conversion Product Family']
+categories: ['GroupDocs.Conversion Product Family']
 ---

 With our latest release of GroupDocs.Convesion for .NET [19.3](https://docs.groupdocs.com/display/conversionnet/GroupDocs.Conversion+for+.NET+19.3+Release+Notes), some new properties are introduced in **ImageSaveOptions** class.
 When converting to a Image format you can now always set brightness and contrast.
 API permits you to do mirror-reversal across a horizontal/vertical axis using FlipMode property.
 Based on your feedback, we resolved some previously logged issues and improved document conversion experience.
 Such as, image quality is improved when converting to a **WebP** format.
 Furthermore, **JpegQuality** issue is now resolved for PDF to JPEG conversion.